telerik/blazor-docs/getting-started/what-you-need.md

 | `Telerik.Documents.SpreadsheetStreaming` | Contains code for working with spreadsheet documents and is used for exporting. |
 | `Telerik.Zip` | Contains code for working with zip archives and excel files.
 Excel files are actually archives and this packages is required for exporting them. |

->note If you use a trial license, these package names have the `.Trial` suffix, for example `Telerik.UI.for.Blazor.Trial`, `Telerik.DataSource.Trial`, and `Telerik.Recurrence.Trial`.
+>note If you use a trial license, these package names have a `.Trial` suffix, for example `Telerik.UI.for.Blazor.Trial`, `Telerik.DataSource.Trial`, and `Telerik.Recurrence.Trial`.

 ## Getting the Telerik Packages